How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 | Leads to action. | Leads to procrastination/paralysis. |

-| Time-limited (e.g., 30 mins). | Endless loops (hours or days). |
+| Time-limited (e.g., 30 minutes). | Endless loops (hours or days). |

 | Feeling: Empowered/Ready. | Feeling: Drained/Anxious. |

-| Constructive criticism. | Self-flagellation and shame. |
+| Constructive self-evaluation. | Self-flagellation and shame. |

 Frequently Asked Questions